By Clyde Hughes | AC JosepH Media

 But that doesn’t stop the pain, the tears and concerns of Williams-Crosell, who wants more done and wants people to care more about the tragic violence that is taking the lives of young Bridgeton residents too often.

 “Every time somebody gets shot or something happens, it gets swept under the rug like it’s nothing,” she said.
 “Nobody’s putting a spotlight on it.
 Nobody actually cares about the gang violence and shootings.
 They care more about the police giving them a ticket than the murders around here.
 They’re okay with it.
 They think it’s the new normal for everybody around here.
-They’ve become comfortable it.”
+They’ve become comfortable with it.”

 Black Lives Matter?

-Williams-Croswell’s sister Mary Muhammad steps in at this point to offer a stinging assessment of the limitations of the Black Lives Matter movement and why those involved in that cause should be out in the streets just as strongly for Eubanks’ death.
+Williams-Croswell’s sister Mary Muhammad stepped in at this point to offer a stinging assessment of the limitations of the Black Lives Matter movement and why those involved in that cause should be out in the streets just as strongly for Eubanks’ death.

 “Black Lives can’t only matter when cops kill us,” Muhammad said.
 “Yes, it was terrible about what happened to George Floyd and Breonna Taylor.
 But what about our children who are being killed in the streets?
 Somebody has to care.”